Lunar regolith: Use

+Availability on Earth

 The Apollo astronauts brought back some 360 kg of lunar rocks from six landing sites.
-Although this material has been isolated in vacuum-packed bottles, it is now unusable for detailed chemical or mechanical analysis—the gritty particles deteriorated the knife-edge indium seals of the vacuum bottles; air has slowly leaked in.
+Although this material has been isolated in vacuum-packed bottles, it is now unusable for detailed chemical or mechanical analysis—the gritty particles deteriorated the knife-edge indium seals of the vacuum bottles; the air has slowly leaked in.
 Every sample brought back from the Moon has been contaminated by Earth's air and humidity.
-The dust has acquired a patina of rust, and, as a result of bonding with terrestrial water and oxygen molecules, its chemical reactivity is gone.
+The dust has acquired a patina of rust, and due to bonding with terrestrial water and oxygen molecules, its chemical reactivity is gone.
 The chemical and electrostatic properties of the dirt no longer match what future astronauts will encounter on the Moon.

 Moon dust-contaminated items finally became available to the public in 2014, when the US government approved the sale of private material owned, and collected, by astronauts.
-Since then only one item has been produced for sale with genuine Moon dust collected after the item spent over 32 hours on the Moon.
+Since then, only one item has been produced for sale with genuine Moon dust collected after spending over 32 hours on the Moon.
 A luggage strap, exposed to the elements of the Moon for 32 hours, a piece of Charles "Pete" Conrad's spacesuit on the Apollo 12 mission, was sold by his estate to a private purchaser at auction.
-In 2017 lunar soil collected by Neil Armstrong in 1969 was put up for auction.
+In 2017 lunar regolith collected by Neil Armstrong in 1969 was put up for auction.
 While many jewelry- and watch-makers claim their product contains "Moon dust", the products only contain pieces of, or dust from, meteorites believed to have originated from the Moon.
-On 11 September 2020, NASA announced that it is willing to create a market for lunar soil by calling for proposals to purchase it from commercial suppliers.
-In May 2022, scientists successfully grew plants using lunar soil.
-Thale cress (Arabidopsis thaliana) was the first plant to have sprouted and grown on Earth in soil from another celestial body.
+On 11 September 2020, NASA announced that it is willing to create a market for lunar regolith by calling for proposals to purchase it from commercial suppliers.
+In May 2022, scientists successfully grew plants using lunar regolith.
+Thale cress (Arabidopsis thaliana) was the first plant to sprout and grow on Earth in regolith from another celestial body.

-Chang'e-5 Project
+Chang'e-5/6 Project

-On 16 December 2020, China's Chang'e 5 mission returned to Earth with a cargo of about 2 kilograms of rock and dirt it picked up from the Moon.
-It is the first sample of lunar regolith to come back to Earth since 1976.
-China is the third country in the world that has brought such material back to Earth.
+On 16 December 2020, China's Chang'e 5 mission returned to Earth with about 2 kilograms of rock and dirt it picked up from the Moon.
+It is the first lunar regolith sample to return to Earth since 1976.
+China is the third country in the world to have brought such material back to Earth.

 Chang'e-5 is part of the first phase of the Chinese Lunar Exploration Program.
-There are still 3 projects left in this phase of the program (Chang'e-6 in 2024, Chang'e-7 in 2024 and Chang'e-8 in 2027).
-The second phase of the program is to land Chinese astronauts on the Moon between 2030 and 2039.
+Chang'e 6 collected and returned samples from the far side of the Moon in 2024.
+There are still two projects left in this phase of the program (Chang'e-7 in 2026 and Chang'e-8 in 2027).
+The program's second phase is to land Chinese astronauts on the Moon between 2030 and 2039.